We create a safe and caring environment so your child can play and learn in our care, while you relax, knowing that we've got all the bases covered.

 - Our colleagues cannot release children to you whilst the fire alarm is sounding.

-- If the Fire Marshal deems the building to be unsafe or unable to re-enter, Tinies Daycare colleagues will set up a safety check point where they will release children one at a time to the parent/guardian who dropped them off using our signing in and out system.
-For our settings where parents leave children, we will contact you to collect you child from a safety check point.
+- If the Fire Marshal deems the building to be unsafe or unable to re-enter, Tinies Day care colleagues will set up a safety check point where they will release children one at a time to the parent/guardian who dropped them off using our signing in and out system.
+For our nursery settings where parents leave children, we will contact you to collect your child from a safety checkpoint.

 Food and drink policy

 Some of the Tinies Daycare settings provide snacks and meals.
 All meals, snacks and drinks provided by Tinies Daycare are healthy, balanced and nutritious.

 Our Nursery daycare settings are committed to providing quality meals.
 Meals are varied, healthy, safe, balanced and nutritious.
 They include lots of fresh fruit and vegetables - providing a variety of flavours and textures for the children to try.
 This variety encourages and shapes the healthy eating habits of future generations.
 There will be a supply of fresh drinking water at all times.
 Clean and hygienic eating facilities will be provided for use by children and colleagues; good hygiene practices are expected of all colleagues when handling food/preparing eating facilities.
 Children will be shown personal hygiene practices and are encouraged to use them when eating and drinking.
 Eating times for the children will be organised to provide a 'home-from-home' feel, with colleagues sitting and eating with the children at the tables.